Juniper/terraform-provider-mist/docs/resources/device_gateway.md

 description: |-
   This resource manages the Gateway configuration.
   It can be used to define specific configuration at the device level or to override Org Gateway template settings.
-  ~> WARNING For adopted devices, make sure to set managed=true to allow Mist to manage the gateway
+  ~> WARNING For adopted devices, make sure to set mist_configured=true to allow Mist to manage the gateway
 ---

 # mist_device_gateway (Resource)